Two CSCS-based iteration methods for solving absolute value equations: Abstract

 \section{Abstract}

-Recently, two kinds of HSS-based iteration methods are constructed for coping with the absolute value equation (AVE), which is a family of non-differentiable NP-hard problem.
-In present paper, we focus on developing the CSCS-based methods for solving the absolute value equation (AVE) involving the Toeplitz matrix, and propose the Picard-CSCS method and the nonlinear CSCS-like iterative method.
-With the help of introducing a smoothing approximate function, we give some theoretical analyses for the convergence of the CSCS-based iteration methods for the AVE.
-The advantage of these methods is that they do not require storage of coefficient matrix, and the linear sub-systems can be solved efficiently via the fast Fourier transform (FFT).
-Therefore, computational cost and computer storage may be saved in actual implementations.
-Extensive numerical experiments involving the numerical solutions of fractional diffusion equations are employed to demonstrate the robustness and effectiveness of the proposed methods and to compare with the recent methods.
+Recently, two families of HSS-based iteration methods are constructed for solving the system of absolute value equations (AVEs), which is a class of non-differentiable NP-hard problems.
+In this study, we establish the Picard-CSCS iteration method and the nonlinear CSCS-like iteration method for AVEs involving the Toeplitz matrix.
+Then, we analyze the convergence of the Picard-CSCS iteration method for solving AVEs.
+By using the theory about nonsmooth analysis, we particularly prove the convergence of the nonlinear CSCS-like iteration solver for AVEs.
+The advantage of these methods is that they do not require the storage of coefficient matrices at all, and the sub-system of linear equations can be solved efficiently via the fast Fourier transforms (FFTs).
+Therefore, computational cost and storage can be saved in practical implementations.
+Numerical examples including numerical solutions of nonlinear fractional diffusion equations are reported to show the effectiveness of the proposed methods in comparison with some existing methods.